program--/flatpoints/README.md

 - Integer Compression Codec: LEB128
 - Properties Compression: Gzip

-> These codecs are defaults for now, the plan is to allow for other encodings in later implementations.
+> **Note**: These codecs are defaults for now, the plan is to allow for other encodings in later implementations.

 The general idea for the *flatpoints* data format is to store point geometry in a small footprint, with cloud-native capabilities.
 The offset approach allows users to take advantage of [HTTP Range Requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests).